CivilEngineerUK/papermill-markdown/tests/test_data_1.md

 ###### Final Section

-This is a paragraph with a footnote[^1] and some more text to demonstrate paragraph handling.
-For more information about tables, see [ref:tables].
+This is just a paragraph to end the report.

 [^1]: This is a footnote text